Campaigners reach £134,000 target for sculpture to mark WB Yeats in England with day to spare

 The lines, inspiring Shawcross’s upward helical spiral, are taken from Yeats’s ‘He Wishes for the Cloths of Heaven’, a poem partly inspired by Yeats’s sister Lily’s Arts and Crafts tapestry work for William Morris.

-The fundraising group are seeking help for the project on their Spacehive/#MakeLondon crowdfund page.
-Their £135,000 phase two target covers Conrad Shawcross's Enwrought Light plus stone base, engraving, interpretive signage, groundwork, delivery and installation, all to be raised by 11 May 2021: with £85,000 so far pledged they still have a £50,000 gap to fill.
+The fundraising group had been seeking help for the project on their Spacehive/#MakeLondon crowdfund page.
+Their £134,000 phase two target covers Conrad Shawcross's Enwrought Light plus stone base, engraving, interpretive signage, groundwork, delivery and installation.
+The deadline was Tuesday, 20 July.

 The WB Yeats Bedford Park Project is backed by Bob Geldof, who said: “Bedford Park is where the National Poet understood what it was to be impoverished, alien, exiled, became obsessed with a woman who would haunt his life and give rise to the greatest poetry of the 20th century.
 Surrounded by his extraordinary family and his radically revolutionary neighbours, Bedford Park whipped the beautiful young poet into the maelstrom of poetry that would give rise to a nation.”

 Poet and local resident Cahal Dallat, who launched the campaign, said: "I'm not only amazed at poets pledging to make Conrad's vision a reality but at how many in the local community really want to see a poet, and poetry, and art, and inspiration, celebrated in their everyday lives."